o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 }
 ```

-While these markers are not required if you use a sampling profiler, it is always nice to have them around for sensitive codepaths as it does make the navigation in the profiler easier (sampling profilers often supports instrumentation tags on top of their sampled data).
+While markers are **not required if you use a sampling profiler**, they will help you navigate your capture :

+- The budget name will be visible next to the event name.
+- Events from the same budget group will share the same color in the external profiler application.

+Given that the sampled events won't have these additional informations, they will stand out in the capture and provide context about the surrounding area.

 ## Using the Built-in profiler (All platforms)